snovis/snovis.github.io/_posts/2023-10-03-Why-Journal.md

 ---
 layout: post
-title: The Power of Journaling: A Pathway to Enhanced Mental Well-being
+title: The Power of Journaling
 categories: [Blog, Journaling]
 excerpt: Rethink Journaling
 ---

-# Journaling may be more than you think
+#  Pathway to Enhanced Mental Well-being

 Hello there!
 I woke up this morning with the idea of sharing my thoughts about journaling, an activity close to my heart, and its numerous benefits.
 So let's delve into it!